Studio apartment dwellers are faced with a unique interior design challenge: Transform one open room into a multifunctional living space.

 It’s a common misconception that dark paint colors can make a room feel smaller than its square footage.
 But using hues like forest green or violet add complexity and create mood and drama.

-Luxury home stylist Cheryl Eisen of Interior Marketing Group in New York City told Long Island Pulse Magazine that contrast is key to designing with such a commanding color palette.
-Pairing dark wall colors with light colored furniture and accessories makes a room appear more expansive and luxurious.
+Luxury home stylist Cheryl Eisen of Interior Marketing Group in New York City told Long Island Pulse Magazine that contrast is key to designing with such a commanding colour palette.
+Pairing dark wall colors with light-colored furniture and accessories makes a room appear more expansive and luxurious.